rkotha82/Movie-Recommender-Sys-In-Python/README.md

 Here we’ll use cosine similarity between text details of items.
 In the example below it is shown how to get cosine similarity:

-Step 1 : Count the number of unique words in both texts.
+Step 1 : Count the number of unique words in both texts. <br />
-Step 2 : Count the frequency of each word in each text.
+Step 2 : Count the frequency of each word in each text. <br />
-Step 3 : Plot it by taking each word as an axis and frequency as measure.
+Step 3 : Plot it by taking each word as an axis and frequency as measure. <br />
-Step 4 : Find the points of both texts and get the value of cosine distance between them.
+Step 4 : Find the points of both texts and get the value of cosine distance between them. <br />
-Example : Text 1 = “Money All Money”
+Example : Text 1 = “Money All Money” <br />
-Text 2 = “All Money All”
+Text 2 = “All Money All” <br />
 Step 1 : There are only two unique words between both texts.
-‘Money’ and ‘All’ Step 2 : Counting the frequency.
+‘Money’ and ‘All’ <br />
+Step 2 : Counting the frequency. <br />

 ------Text 1---Text2 <br />
 Money---2--------1 <br />